eliminmax/tiny-clear-elf/arm64/README.md

 # The escape sequences
 .ascii "\x1b""[H""\x1b""[J""\x1b""[3J"

-# It's going to include 2 extra bytes, might as well ensure that they have easily-identified values
+# Padding
 .ascii "\xff""\xff"
 ```

 #### Reassembly

-To re-assemble the disassembly, you need to first assemble it with a 32-bit ARM version of the GNU assembler (`gas`, or just `as`).
+To re-assemble the disassembly, you need to first assemble it with a 64-bit ARM version of the GNU assembler (`gas`, or just `as`).
 The problem is that it adds its own ELF header and program and section tables, so you then need to extract the actual file out from its output.

 If you save the disassembly to `clear.S`, you'd need to do the following to reassemble it: